bor0/misc/README.md

 8. Assumes at least some JavaScript experience.
 Introduces the reader to some useful JavaScript patterns.
 Also, JavaScript is used a lot these days, so it's preferable we keep up to date :)
 9. **Work in progress**.
 Algorithms and complexitiy.
 10. Logical foundations, covering functional programming, logic, theorem proving and Coq.
 Good prerequisites for this are books 3, 4 and 5 from this list.
-11. **Work in progress**.
-An interesting metalanguage for working with formal systems, and formalizing mathematical proofs.
+11. An interesting metalanguage for working with formal systems, and formalizing mathematical proofs.
 Specifications of the language is only 4 pages.

-In addition, here are some good technical tutorials:
+# Technical tutorials

 | Name of the tutorial    | Online link |
 | ----------------------- | ----------- |